Meaning of Numbers: The Number 47

 The possible meaning of the number 47 is derived from both facts about and writings within Scripture.

-The venerable King James Bible (KJV), commissioned by King James I of England, was published in 1611 A.D.
+The venerable King James translation (KJV), commissioned by King James I of England, was published in 1611 A.D.
 This English version of Scripture was created to correct perceived problems with previous translations.
 Although a total number of 54 scholars were initially approved to work on the project, only 47 of them actually took part in the work.
-The KJV Bible, even in the 21st century, remains one of the most popular versions of God's word!
+The KJV, even in the 21st century, remains one of the most popular versions of God's word!

 The Apostle Paul completed his first missionary journey, undertaken with fellow apostle and evangelist Barnabas, in the fall of 46 A.D.
 They then both reside in Syrian Antioch, serving the church, until the end of the year.
 They also stay in the city through 47 and 48, finally leaving it in the late summer of 49 A.D.

 Genesis 47 also records Joseph introducing his father Jacob to Pharaoh.
-At the time of the historic meeting Jacob was 130 years old, an age that was fascinating to the Egyptians possibly due to their shorter lifespans (Genesis 47:8 - 9).
+At the time of the historic meeting Jacob was 130 years old, an age that was fascinating to the Egyptians possibly due to their shorter lifespans (verses 8 to 9).

-The books of 1 and 2Kings, which records the history of Israel's kings, have a total number of forty-seven chapters.
+The books of 1 and 2Kings combined, which records the history of Israel's kings, have 47 total chapters.

 In the Old Testament, the Biblical chapters of Leviticus 11, 1Chronicles 11, Nehemiah 12 and Jeremiah 48 contain 47 verses in the King James translation.

 In the New Testament, the chapters Mark 15, Luke 20, John 5 and Acts 2 have 47 verses in the KJV.